 Pranksters are posting trophy videos on youtube showing off their often hate-filled disruptions of teachers giving lessons, business colleagues leading a meeting and even intruding on what are designed to be anonymous AA meetings.
+Because of these interruptions, many people are choosing to use an alternative online webinar platform instead of Zoom.
 The FBI is warning about the pervasive ‘Zoom Bombing’ problem that comes at a time when millions of Americans are turning to Zoom video meetings to get together while keeping social distance.

 Zoom offers a lot of controls to the person hosting the video calls.
 So many that it’s not obvious how to block these unwanted intruders.
 I’m going to make it easy for you.
 The important thing to know about Zoom video calls, is that the controls are available to the person who is hosting the video meeting,

 How to Keep Your Zoom video meetings private